pwan365/ReactNative-App-Demo/README.md

-# assignment-01-pwan365
+# Assignment 1 - Tech Demo
-assignment-01-pwan365 created by GitHub Classroom
+This is an app created using React Native